Bitcoin-ABC/bitcoinabc.org/_posts/2018-08-20-announcing-bitcoin-abc-0-18-0.md

 ---
 layout: post
 title: Announcing Bitcoin ABC 0.18.0
-subtitle: Be sure to upgrade before the November upgrade
+subtitle: Be sure to upgrade before November
 ---

 We are pleased to announce that Bitcoin ABC 0.18.0 has been released.
 You can download it at: